dilman0812/Travel-Planner/README.md

 | description | TEXT | Information about the attraction |

 ## 👨‍💻 Author
-I built using Node.js, Express.js, EJS, and PostgreSQL.
+I built this website using Node.js, Express.js, EJS, and PostgreSQL.

 ## 📄 License
 You are free to modify and distribute it for educational or personal use.